TeskaLabs/Frame-Transporter/README.md

-# Frame transporter
+# Frame transporter aka libft

-The high-performance networking library for C and POSIX aka libft.
+The high-performance networking library for C and POSIX.

 ## Features